DaleOrders/AWS-Study-Notes/README.md

 #### 1.3.6.4.
 Role Switching

-Allows you to switch between accounts from the command line
+Allows you to switch between accounts from the command line.

 ### 1.3.7.
 Service Control Policies